yeswanth08/log-api/README.md

 ## 🛠 Example API Usage

+---

+**IMPORTANT:** **DUE TO SPACE AND FORMATTING ISSUES, `CURL` IS NOT PREFERRED FOR TESTING THE API.
+WE RECOMMEND USING POSTMAN OR ANOTHER API CLIENT TO TEST THE ENDPOINTS.**

+---

 ### ✅ Testing with Postman or API Client

 If you're facing issues with the length or formatting of `curl` commands, you can use **Postman** or another API client to test the API.